RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #40, #41

+Did some quick playtesting for Inception.
+Had to adjust the teleporters to not be in the teleporter group as well as adjust the spawn system to more reliably spawn players in the quick spawn lane.
+Also had to adjust lighting a bit so you could see the sign in the spawn room better.

 ## #38, #39

 New patch came out this morning and I am honestly PSYCHED to get to work on some